excellent reviews view over 10000 reviews

 How Chainsaws Work

-2. Attack Position - The cutter feeds into the wood and then begins to leave the guide bar
+2. Attack Position - The cutter feeds into the wood and begins to leave the guide bar.

-3. In the Wood - When the cutter slices through the wood, it means it’s no longer touching the guide bar
+3. In the Wood - When the cutter slices through the wood, it is no longer touching the guide bar.

 What is Chain Gauge and Chain Pitch?

-The Chain Gauge is the Drive Link's thickness where it fits into the guide bar groove, it matches the guide bar gauge (both the gauge of the chain and the gauge of the bar must match).
-General wear and tear can make the accuracy of measuring the gauge on a worn chain difficult.
-On your old chain, there is a number stamped on the drive link.
-By using this number, it will ensure you have the correct gauge.
+The Chain Gauge refers to the thickness of the Drive Link where it fits into the guide bar groove.
+It must match the guide bar gauge.
+General wear can make it hard to measure the gauge on a worn chain.
+Look for a number stamped on the drive link of your old chain to ensure you have the correct gauge.

-Once you know the make, model and bar length, there are some other features you need to know, such as:
+Once you know the make, model, and bar length, consider these features:

-The Chain Pitch is the size of the chain.
-It is defined as the distance between any three consecutive rivets divided by two.
-Oregon chain is made in several pitches:
+The Chain Pitch is the size of the chain, defined as the distance between any three consecutive rivets divided by two.
+Oregon chains come in several pitches:

 • 1/4" - The smallest